1. How to Insert Remove the Disc?

 Your goal is to let the disc sit and rest in between the cervix and the pubic bone.
 With the use of your index finger, you can prop the rim up behind the pubic bone to keep the disc in place.

 Once properly in place, protection can last up to 12 hours.
-But we recommend to proactively empty at least every 6-8 hours (depending on your flow) because it is so comfortable to wear, you might even forget you’re on your period!
+But we recommend proactively emptying at least every 6-8 hours (depending on your flow).
+It is so comfortable to wear, you might even forget that you’re on your period!

 Caution: One downside of the disc is it is may be messy to remove.
 Make sure you are in a safe place to let some of your flow out.